What will a Biden presidency mean for Brexit and 'Global Britain'? | DW | 11.11.2020

 "From the British perspective, it will just slow things down," he told DW.

-He pointed out that the "fast-track authority," whereby Congress agrees to suspend its normal rules and approves (or rejects) trade deals much quicker than normal, expires early next year.
+He pointed out that the "fast-track authority," whereby Congress agrees to suspend its normal rules and debates and approves (or rejects) trade deals more quickly, expires next year.
+The so-called Trade Promotion Authority (TPA), which has been extended several times in the past, expires on July 1, 2021.

 Given how many domestic issues Biden will have to handle before the 2022 midterm elections, he does not expect him to focus much on trade, especially not US-UK trade.
 If the new administration is to have an early focus on trade he says, it will likely be on WTO reform or on improving trade relations with the EU.